AWinterman/api_object_specification/README.rst

    - The candidate object's entry at the keypath has been consumed.
    - We generated a value a configurable maximum number of times.

-Is this fast?
-Probably not.
-I haven't written it yet, let alone checked its performance characteristics.
-Like most readable pieces of code, it probably won't be.

 To Do
 -----
 - Configuration documentation
 - API documentation
-- ~~Write a parser which translates the dsl into a data structure representing expectations about a JSON object.~~
 - Write a generator which constructs objects according to the data structure described above.
 - Write a parser which is configured with the expectations data structure described above, and takes json objects as input.
 It should either be a callable or have a method which returns true if an object conforms to